phonedotcom/API-SDK-objc/docs/SWGApplicationsApi.md

         completionHandler: (void (^)(SWGApplicationFull* output, NSError* error)) handler;
 ```

+Show details of an individual Application on a given account.

-Show details of an individual application
+Show details of an individual Application on a given account.

 ### Example
 ```objc